Everything That’s Wrong With The Body And Sex Positivity Movements

 But like I said earlier, to be able to truly answer that requires getting really fucking honest with yourself and that’s not something most people are willing to do.

-Body and sex positivity are not specifically my platform – healing and self-love as a path to authenticity is.
+Body and sex positivity are not specifically my platform – authenticity as a path to healing and self-love is.
 But body positivity and sex positivity are aspects of authenticity that do have to be examined and integrated before you can truly be free to be yourself.
 No matter how hard you try, you’re never be able to force yourself to feel positive about pieces of yourself that you’ve been hiding for years.
 There’s a process of self-examination, acceptance, and release involved that requires rigorous self-honesty.
 And this is where this post ties back into the concept of spiritual bypassing.

 My goal with this piece is not to shame people or even judge them.
 We’re all on a healing path and sometimes we go down a few dead ends.
 What this was meant to do was pull back the curtain on the shiny exterior of Instagram branding and take a look at the dysfunction that lies underneath so that you don’t have to go down that road, too.
 But hey, we’re all a little dysfunctional underneath, everyone is on their own journey.